 Olivia & Stuart, 2018 almost friends... usually Livvie is not a fan of Stuart (boys are annoying)

 We first got wallabies in 2014.
 Oliver was purchased in Illinois and Sydney in Michigan.
 We loved them so much we added Sophie soon after.
-Since 2014, we have had 4 joeys born here.
-(Yay Oliver!)
+Syndey and Sophie have both had 2 joeys since we got them.
 We kept the last 2 girls, Olivia and Charlotte and purchased another male from Tennessee, Stuart.
-We hope to have up to 4 joeys for sale a year (soon) Wallabies are SO MUCH FUN!
+Since 2014 we have had 6 joeys born here.
+(Yay Oliver and Stuart!)
+We hope to have up to 4-5 joeys for sale a year (soon) Wallabies are SO MUCH FUN!
 I absolutely LOVE them!!

 Feel free to contact me about future Joeys!
 The ONLY way to get on my waiting list for joeys is to CALL ME on a telephone.
 218.839.4503.

 Once we have a pouch baby, we will be taking a $500 deposit for either sex.
 (If we are selling either way, this year we are keeping females for ourselves) If you want one specific sex only, its best to keep looking as we won't know sex until the day we put them on bottles. (we do not steal them early to look and give them back) Males are currently selling for $2500 and females for $4000.
 These prices are subject to change reflecting the current market.